 Building a bridge is no one person job, and neither is getting pedestrian and bike access.
-Here are some of our partners who have similar goals and share our vision of a greener, more accessible New York.
+Here are some of our partners and local congressman who have similar goals and share our vision of a greener, more accessible New York.

 Transportation Alternatives, our parent organization, has led the movement for safe streets and successfully advocated for over 1,000 miles of bike lanes and over 70 public plazas on New York streets.
 Their North Shore Greenway campaign imagines a pedestrian and cyclist greenway that stretches around Staten island’s North shore, from the Verrazzano to Goethals bridge

 Bike South Brooklyn was created to give an underrepresented South Brooklyn a voice in the fight for safer, more comfortable streets.
 Their Bikes on Bridges campaign advocates for legalizing cycling over Marine Parkway, as well as pedestrian and bicycle access over the Verrazzano bridge.

 Sunrise Movement NYC is the local chapter of larger youth movement with the mission to stop climate change, and create millions of good jobs in the process.
 “At Sunrise Movement NYC, we firmly believe that climate action insists on more sustainable, accessible, and equitable transit infrastructure in all of our communities.
 For the sake of climate justice and our future, the city must expand bicycle and pedestrian infrastructure to the Verrazzano Bridge.”

 The Waterfront Alliance imagines accessible coastlines for all communities by bringing together a coalition of more than 1,100 organizations to bring change to our region’s waterways.
 They have recently released a Mayoral Platform that emphasizes public access by connecting greenways along the perimeter of all five boroughs, making it both bike-able and walkable.